buraksekili/rsql/README.md

 Easy way to walk through MySQL. rsql allows a quick check for MySQL tables, and it facilitates insertion operation for test purposes.

+## Motivation

+I am generally using MySQL through Docker.
+In order to check the result of my queries, I need to open a connection to MySQL container back and forth. rsql facilitates working on MySQL for the basic commands.
+It allows users to see available tables, the content of the tables, adding data to the table, etc.

 ## Usage

 ### Available Flags